vlang/v/doc/docs.md

 **Visual debugging Setup:**
 * [Visual Studio Code](vscode.md)

+### Native Backend binaries

+Currently there is no debugging support for binaries created by the native backend (flag: `-b native`).

 ### Javascript Backend

-There is currently no support for sourcemaps.
+There is currently no support for source maps for Javascript output create by the JS Backend (flag: `-b js`).

-### WASM Backend

-Not tested.
-Might work by using `lldb` and a WASM runtime like `wasmtime`.

 ## Conditional compilation